hwdong/hwdong-old.github.io/_posts/2017-03-18-Register 3d face models automatically.md

 - 科技
 ---

   With the help of the computation of the CCS of a 3d face model,we can automatically register two 3d face model without mannullay choose coorrespoing points in the two face models.
-Is the result all right?
+Is the result okay?

   ![](http://blog.hwdong.com/images/reg_face.jpg)